dotnet/docs/docs/fsharp/fsharp-language-reference/fsharp-types.md

 Also, F# code can define aliases, which are named *type abbreviations*, that are alternative names for types.
 You might use type abbreviations when the type might change in the future and you want to avoid changing the code that depends on the type.
 Or, you might use a type abbreviation as a friendly name for a type that can make code easier to read and understand.

 F# provides useful collection types that are designed with functional programming in mind.
 Using these collection types helps you write code that is more functional in style.
-For more information, see [F&#35; Collection Types](FSharp-Collection-Types.md).
+For more information, see [F# Collection Types](fsharp-collection-types.md).

 ## Syntax for Types